labrack/weddingsite/README.txt

-An installer is coming soon.

-In the mean time, you can do the following to install:
+You can do the following to install:

 1.)
 Upload files to a linux apache server
 2.)
 Set up your codeigniter database in system/application/config/database.php